 The PATCH Scholarship program allows you to increase your knowledge in current developmentally appropriate practices and increases the number of people entering the early care and education profession.

-Tuition reimbursements are distributed after the close of each round.
+Tuition reimbursements are distributed after the close of each round (see priorities section on the application for more information).
 Tuition scholarships do not cover books, student fees, technical online fees, etc. Scholarship awards are dependent upon fund availability.

 SCHOLARSHIP APPLICATION INSTRUCTIONS FORMS

 Successful passing of college level courses in early childhood education,